Written on July 7, 2021.

 For many businesses, any technology they need is readily available and can be composed to enter an existing market.
 Granted this is bit more work that I made it sound, but it is definitively getting easier everyday and someone can decide to attack a part of any value proposition by getting better on a specific dimension.

 This movement is called unbundling and has already disrupted numerous markets where one bundled value package is no longer compelling, and the market offers customers to decide to take just the part they want.
-Competition is getting sharper – see also ‘The Red Queen Effect’ and how mutual competition of firms (and organisms?) might lead to an acceleration of the evolution.
+Competition is getting sharper.

 In addition to more tools, exchanges are also accelerating and densifying.

 The competitive pressure and the overall number of participants building things created a richer environment with more everything: technologies, options, needs, constraints, qualities we care about, and more.
-This also leads to more fragmentation with resources – among them time – needing to be allocated in more buckets, and more dependencies – again complexifying the picture.
+This also leads to more fragmentation with resources – time, money, head count – needing to be allocated in more buckets, and more dependencies – again complexifying the picture.

 On the topic of adaptations, time or lack thereof, this feeling of acceleration is not new Acceleration through Digital Communication: Theorizing on a Perceived Lack of Time, E. Entschew and might even be the result of the coevolution of competitive entities Red queen hypothesis.